A Sample of Active Galactic Nuclei with Intermediate-mass Black Holes Extended to $z \approx$ 0.6: Data Analysis and Sample Selection

 The full procedure unfolds in three stages with increasing complexity :

-\textit{Stage 1:} We begin with two preliminary iterations using only stellar continuum models, without including AGN-related components.
+\textit{Stage 1.} We begin with two preliminary iterations using only stellar continuum models, without including AGN-related components.
 Emission lines are masked based on the composite QSO spectrum of \citet{vandenberk2001}.
 At this stage, emission-line fitting is limited to narrow lines, excluding broad components.
-Only spectra with narrow-line fluxes exceeding twice their measurement uncertainties are retained for further analysis, effectively removing galaxies without significant emission lines.
+Only spectra with narrow-line fluxes exceeding twice their measurement uncertainties are retained for further analysis.
+This pre-selection state removes approximately 52\% of the parent sample, which do not exhibit significant emission lines.

-\textit{Stage 2:} For spectra that pass the initial screening, we expand the continuum model to include power-law and \feii\ templates to account for potential AGN-related emission.
-Once an acceptable continuum fit is achieved ($\chisq < 1.5$) we assess the presence of broad components in \ha\ and \hb.
+\textit{Stage 2.} For spectra that pass the initial screening, we expand the continuum model to include power-law and \feii\ templates to account for potential AGN-related emission.
+Once the continuum fit reaches convergence (typically reduced $\chisq < 1.5$) we assess the presence of broad components in \ha\ and \hb.
 Broad components are added if they significantly improve the fit, as evaluated by an $F$-test with $P_{F-\mathrm{test}}<0.05$.
 Narrow \ha\ and \nii\ line profiles are constrained using \sii\ or \oiii\ lines as described in \S~\ref{subsubsec:emissionlines}.
-After the emission-line fitting converges to an acceptable solution ($\chisq < 1.5$), we apply the following set of criteria to select robust broad-line AGN candidates: $P_{F-\mathrm{test}} < 0.05$, S/N$_{\ha^\mathrm{b}}$ $\geqslant 3$, $h_\mathrm{B} \geqslant 2$\,rms, and FWHM$_{\ha^\mathrm{b}}$ $>$ FWHM$_{[\mathrm{O\,\text{ III}]}\,\lambda5007}$, where $P_{F-\mathrm{test}}$ is the statistical probability from the $F-$test that quantifies the statistical significance of adding a broad component relative to a narrow-line-only model; the S/N$_{\ha^\mathrm{b}}$ is defined as the ratio of broad \ha\ flux to its total uncertainty, which mainly includes contributions from statistical noise and subtraction of nearby narrow lines (detailed in \citealt{dong12} and \citealt{liu19}); the $h_\mathrm{B}$ is the peak height of the best-fit broad \ha\ profile; and rms refers to the root-mean-square of the continuum-subtracted spectrum in the line-free region adjacent to \ha.
+After the emission-line fitting converges to a statistically acceptable solution ($\chisq < 1.5$), we apply the following set of criteria to select robust broad-line AGN candidates: $P_{F-\mathrm{test}} < 0.05$, S/N$_{\ha^\mathrm{b}}$ $\geqslant 3$, $h_\mathrm{B} \geqslant 2$\,rms, and FWHM$_{\ha^\mathrm{b}}$ $>$ FWHM$_{[\mathrm{O\,\text{ III}]}\,\lambda5007}$.
+Here, $P_{F-\mathrm{test}}$ is the statistical probability from the $F-$test that quantifies the statistical significance of adding a broad component relative to a narrow-line-only model; $h_\mathrm{B}$ is the peak height of the best-fit broad \ha\ profile; and rms refers to the rms of the continuum-subtracted spectrum in the line-free region adjacent to \ha \footnote{ For the \ha\ region, the rms is measured from the continuum-subtracted spectrum within a nominal wavelength range of 6300-6750 \AA, excluding pixels within $\pm$2 times the FWHM of the broad \ha\ component from the line centroid.
+Narrow emission lines such as \oi$\lambda\lambda6300,6364$ and \sii$\lambda\lambda6716,6731$, are masked when present.
+For broad-line AGNs with exceptionally broad \ha\ emission, the wavelength window is expanded and verified by visual inspection to ensure that only line-free regions are used. }.